MiddletonCommunityVoice/services-list/content/Care-Services/falls-prevention-team.md

 ---

 ### Information
-Self referal via your GP
+Self referal to the Falls Prevention Team is via your GP, Family members, organisations, hospitals etc.
-Family members and organisation, hospitals etc can refer you to the preventions team.
+They can refer you to the Falls Preventions Team.
 The team can arrange a home visit and assess what is needed.
 They can call in other services too.